 While we are not certified organic we use organic practices to grow all our food.
 We don't use synthetic pesticides or herbicides and only use organic products when we must.
 We create minimal disturbance to the soil where our food grows because we don't use tractors or large machinery to till the soil.
 All the food grown at our farm is the product of the hard work by the two farmers in charge.

 The farm is located at the southern tip of South Florida.
 We experience hot wet summers and warm dry winters, winter is the main growing season for vegetables and summer time brings a magnificent abundance of tropical fruit and perennials, as well as heat loving vegetables.

-While we are not certified organic we use organic practices to grow all our food.
-We don't use synthetic pesticides or herbicides and only use organic pest control products when we must.
-We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows nutritious food.
-We farm mostly by hand and without the use of tractors or large machinery which contributes to a more sustainable way of growing food.
+We use natural practices to grow all our food.
+We don't use synthetic pesticides or herbicides and only use biological pest control products when we must.
+We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows great tasting and nutrient dense food.
+We farm mostly by hand and without the use of tractors or large machinery which contributes to a more sustainable way of farming.

 Farmer in Chief, Roberto Grossman